NorthStarUAS/rc-flight-legacy/README-omega2.md

 # Omega2 Notes

-This is my pile of unorganized scriblings related to compiling things for the Onion Omega2 ... with the eventual goal of getting the AuraUAS system built for the Omega2.
+Original Idea & Problem: This is my pile of unorganized scriblings related to compiling things for the Onion Omega2 ... with the eventual goal of getting the AuraUAS system built for the Omega2.
 The sticking point currently is needing to get Python.h and libpython2.7.so into the cross compiler environment.
 This should be straightforward, but is bombing for some reason (Fedora 27?
 Newer version of Python?
 Some other devel tree change that happened and no one testing Python since?)

+Update: I was able to get the ground station link/server script to run on the omega2.
+That is interesting if the omega2 would serve as a standalone link/server box that would then serve to any wifi connected devices.

 ## Using the cross compiler once it has been compiled